esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 2 - Including Accessibility from the Beginning of the Software Development Cycle

-This lesson revolves around m"Shift left
+This lesson revolves around shifting accessibility to left in the software development lifecycle, e.g. as early in the process as possible.
+>From the early stages, it is essential to include people with disabilities as part of the audience (and project team, for that matter).
+>
+>We want to avoid making accessibility an afterthought.
+> Marcy

 ## Useful resources
 TODO: Add more  useful links.